This is the second installment in a case study about a Facebook Ad account turnaround. If you haven’t read Part I, you should!

 So we knew how to get the patient to stop coding on the table…

-However, I knew now that the foundation wouldn’t be cracked going forward.
+However, I knew now that is we fixed it, the foundation wouldn’t be cracked going forward.
 At that point, it became a race against time to regain results and do it FAST before the client lost faith, as well as their business.

 What else did I uncover?
 Stay tuned for Part III, in which I’ll cover the further sins of Shiny Agency.